 Here are a couple of different ways you can DIY an old mattress:

-Once you’ve exhausted all your alternate options for mattress disposal, it’s time to think about how you can get rid of your old bed.
-There are still ways you can be responsible without needing to throw your mattress away completely.
+Once you’ve exhausted all your alternate options for mattress disposal, including mattress donations, it’s time to think about how you can get rid of your old bed.
+There are still ways you can be responsible when dealing with mattress removal.

 Some of the more popular companies for mattress disposal include Load Up, which is a service located in 50 states that are also willing to remove mattresses with bed bugs, as well as 1-800-Got-Junk, a hotline that allows pickup at the convenience of your home.